Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @subsection occt_ocaf_7_2_2 Defining a presentation attribute

-The class TPrsStd_AISPresentation allows you to define the visual presentation of document labels contents.
-In addition to various visual fields (color, material, transparency, "isDisplayed", etc.), this attribute contains its driver GUID.
+The class *TPrsStd_AISPresentation* allows you to define the visual presentation of document labels contents.
+In addition to various visual fields (color, material, transparency, *isDisplayed*, etc.), this attribute contains its driver GUID.
 This GUID defines the functionality, which will update the presentation every time when needed.

 @subsubsection occt_ocaf_7_2_3 Creating your own driver

 The abstract class TPrsStd_Driver allows you to define your own driver classes.
 Simply redefine the Update method in your new class, which will rebuild the presentation.

-If your driver is placed to the driver table with the unique driver GUID, then every time the viewer updates presentations with a GUID identical to your driver’s GUID, the Update method of your driver for these presentations must be called:
+If your driver is placed to the driver table with the unique driver GUID, then every time the viewer updates presentations with a GUID identical to your driver’s GUID, the *Update* method of your driver for these presentations must be called:
 @image html /user_guides/ocaf/images/ocaf_image016.png
 @image latex /user_guides/ocaf/images/ocaf_image016.png